canariobot/console_classificator/README.md

 # Description
-I have created a consoles classificator by using a Convolutional Network as a master's practice
+I have created a consoles classificator by using a Convolutional Neural Network (CNN) as a master's practice.
+For this, I have created a Jupyter notebook with the code that should be executed and a dataset with 16 consoles (classes in this case):
+- game_boy
+- nes
+- nintendo_64
+- nintendo_ds
+- nintendo_game_cube
+- nintendo_switch
+- ps1
+- ps2
+- ps3
+- ps4
+- ps5
+- wii
+- xbox_360
+- xbox_one
+- xbox_series_s
+- xbox_series_x
+For the practice, we had to create and train our own CNN and use another pretrained model with Transfer Learning (TL), which generally improves the results.
+My CNN has 4 Convolutional Layers and 4 Fully Connected Layers, and for TL, I used the ResNet model.
+I trained the last Convolutional Layer and the Fully Connected Layers.
+My network doesn't yield as good results as the one trained with the ResNet model, so I recommend training with ResNet.

 # Table of Contents
 - [Installation](#installation)